 Depending on the person, a shorter but more intense experience may be preferable to a long, drawn out one.
 Either way, you should discuss the process with the medical professional assisting you prior to engaging in psilocybin therapy.

-Will a citrus bath eliminate all nausea from magic mushrooms?
+Will a citrus bath remedy all nausea from magic mushrooms?

 While it’s likely to help, it’s not a guarantee.
 Bollinger says beta-glucan might not be the only factor contributing to nausea.

 “There might be a tryptamine or some other compound in the mushroom that, when metabolized, causes someone to feel sick,” he says.
 “This is an area with a lot of unknowns and we need better funding for research.”